cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 expected to hold if, at the time of message reception, the sender private key skS and the pre-shared key are not both compromised.

-Besides forward secrecy and key compromise impersonation, which are highlighted in this section because of their particular cryptographic importance, HPKE has other non-goals that are described in {{non-goals}}: no tolerance of message reordering or loss, no downgrade or replay prevention, no hiding of the plaintext length, and no protection against bad ephemeral randomness. {{non-goals}}
+Besides forward secrecy and key-compromise impersonation, which are highlighted in this section because of their particular cryptographic importance, HPKE has other non-goals that are described in {{non-goals}}: no tolerance of message reordering or loss, no downgrade or replay prevention, no hiding of the plaintext length, and no protection against bad ephemeral randomness. {{non-goals}}
 suggests application-level mitigations for some of them.

-### Key Compromise Impersonation {#kci}
+### Key-Compromise Impersonation {#kci}

-The DHKEM variants defined in this document are vulnerable to key compromise impersonation attacks {{?BJM97=DOI.10.1007/BFb0024447}}, which means that sender authentication cannot be expected to hold in the Auth mode if the recipient private key `skR` is compromised, and in the AuthPSK mode if the pre-shared key and the recipient private key `skR` are both compromised.
+The DHKEM variants defined in this document are vulnerable to key-compromise impersonation attacks {{?BJM97=DOI.10.1007/BFb0024447}}, which means that sender authentication cannot be expected to hold in the Auth mode if the recipient private key `skR` is compromised, and in the AuthPSK mode if the pre-shared key and the recipient private key `skR` are both compromised.
 NaCl's `box` interface {{NaCl}} has the same issue.
 At the same time, this enables repudiability.

-As shown by {{ABHKLR20}}, key compromise impersonation attacks are generally possible on HPKE because KEM ciphertexts are not bound to HPKE messages.
+As shown by {{ABHKLR20}}, key-compromise impersonation attacks are generally possible on HPKE because KEM ciphertexts are not bound to HPKE messages.
 An adversary who knows a recipient's private key can decapsulate an observed KEM ciphertext, compute the key schedule, and encrypt an arbitrary message that the recipient will accept as coming from the original sender.
-Importantly, this is possible even with a KEM that is resistant to key compromise impersonation attacks.
+Importantly, this is possible even with a KEM that is resistant to key-compromise impersonation attacks.
 As a result, mitigating this issue requires fundamental changes that are out of scope of this specification.

-Applications that require resistance against key compromise impersonation SHOULD take extra steps to prevent this attack.
+Applications that require resistance against key-compromise impersonation SHOULD take extra steps to prevent this attack.
 One possibility is to produce a digital signature over `(enc, ct)` tuples using a sender's private key -- where `ct` is an AEAD ciphertext produced by the single-shot